Code-Institute-Submissions/Vaxholm/README.md

  - ### Colours

- - The colours was make it easy to read and be with.
-The page is mostly white for make it pronunce more of the content in it.
+ - The colours was choosen for making it easy on the eyes.
+The page is mostly white to pronunce more of the content in it.
  Dim gray (#666666) was used for the text color to make it more easy for the eyes to read.
-Its also make it not so pronunce.
  The white (#ffffff) text for the jumbotron was used to catch the interest of the user to read more.
 The black (rgba(0, 0, 0, 0.3)) for the jumbotron background was just for making the white text to stand out and not be overtaken by the background image.
  The Air force blue (#597EAA) was used on the header and footer to connect that Vaxholm is close to the water and giving more of a warmth and